fdefelici/clove-unit/README.md

 }
 ```

-Then setup a translation unit to be the main program with autodiscovery feature.
+### 3. Create a Translation Unit

+A translation unit is the entry point of the program that enables the auto-discovery feature by defining `CLOVE_IMPLEMENTATION`
-Using `CLOVE_IMPLEMENTATION` definition **once** before `clove-unit.h` will include whole library implementation.
+**once** before `clove-unit.h`.
+This will include the entire library implementation.

 ```c
 //file main.c